BarisAlbayrakIEEE/PersistentDAG/README.md

 with `std::size_t` comparing to `std::vector<node>`
 with a simple non-trivially copyable node definition.

-obviously, the problems of working with indices are the *erase at the midle* and *insert at the midle* functions. the insert function is not needed as the DAG is a link-based data structure and so it does not need to preserve the order of the nodes while storing them in `std::vector`. hence, insert member function can be treated as a push-back.
+obviously, the problems of working with indices are the *erase at the middle* and *insert at the middle* functions. the insert function is not needed as the DAG is a link-based data structure and so it does not need to preserve the order of the nodes while storing them in `std::vector`. hence, insert member function can be treated as a push-back.